Barbers need to ditch walk ins in 2020

 Tell us about your relationship with Timely

 I’ve been using Timely for about 7 years now!
-I use Timely to not only manage my bookings, but also my SMS and email marketing, accounting integration with QuickBooks, and sales and payments with iZettle.
+I use Timely to not only manage my bookings, but also my SMS and email marketing and an accounting integration with QuickBooks.
 I’m working off an iPad at the moment and I have a seamless process from start to finish.

 How does Timely compare with other booking systems you’ve used?